-8 As required for securitisations under Article 82(1) CRD.
+&lt;sup>8 As required for securitisations under Article 82(1) CRD.

-9 For short to medium-term targets international benchmarks are less relevant.
+For short to medium-term targets international benchmarks are less relevant.

 For high NPL banks, the NPL targets should at a minimum include a projected absolute or percentage NPL exposure reduction, both gross and net of provisions, not only on an overall basis but also for the main NPL portfolios.
-Where foreclosed assets are material10, a dedicated foreclosed assets strategy should be defined or, at least, foreclosed assets reduction targets should be included in the NPL strategy.
+Where foreclosed assets are material, a dedicated foreclosed assets strategy should be defined or, at least, foreclosed assets reduction targets should be included in the NPL strategy.
 It is acknowledged that a reduction in NPEs might involve an increase in foreclosed assets for the short term, pending the sale of these assets.
-However, this timeframe should be clearly limited as the aim of foreclosures is a timely sale of the assets concerned.
+However, this timeframe needs toshould be clearly limited as the aim of foreclosures is a timely sale of the assets concerned.
 The supervisory expectation for the valuation and approach to foreclosed assets is included in section 7.5.
-This should be reflected in the NPL strategy.
+This needs toshould be reflected in the NPL strategy.
+Additional

-The targets described should be aligned with more granular operational targets.
+The targets addressing the performance of NPL workout activities are also useful in many cases. described should be aligned with more granular operational targets.
 Any of the monitoring indicators discussed in detail in section 3.5.3 can be implemented as an additional target if deemed appropriate, e.g. related to NPL flows, coverage, cash recoveries, the quality of forbearance measures (e.g. redefault rates), the status of legal actions or the identification of non-viable (denounced) exposures.
-It should be ensured that such additional NPL targets have an appropriate focus on high risk exposures, e.g. legal cases or late arrears.
+It should be ensured that such additional NPL targets have an appropriate focus on high risk exposures, e.g. legal cases or 720 days past duelate arrears.

-Example 1 shows high-level quantitative targets which have been implemented by Greek significant institutions in 2016.
+Example 1 shows an example of high-level quantitative targets which have been implemented by Greek significant institutions in 2016.
 Targets were initially defined for all main portfolios on a quarterly basis for the first year.
 Each of these high-level targets was also accompanied by a standard set of more granular monitoring items, e.g. NPE ratio and coverage ratio for Target 1 or a breakdown of sources of collections for Target 3.